telepenin/vuepress-template/docs/command_line_interface/README.md

 </div>

-More examples available at: **/usr/share/imunify-notifier/templates/**
+More examples are available at: **/usr/share/imunify-notifier/templates/**

 ## Proactive